Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Doppler frequency shift in the dual one-way DCS

 In addition, introducing the instantaneous distance $\boldsymbol{{D}}_{34}=\boldsymbol{{x}}_{g}(t_{4})-\boldsymbol{{x}}_{s}(t_{4})$ with its unit vector $\boldsymbol{{n}}_{34}$, one can express the term $\boldsymbol{{N}}_{34}$ in terms of the $\boldsymbol{{n}}_{34}$ as

-Taking these relativistic expansions into Eq.(\ref{gr6}), the measurement of dual one-way DCS can be reexpressed in terms of the quantities at reception time $t_4$.
+Taking these relativistic expansions into Eq.(\ref{gr6}), the dual one-way DCS can be reexpressed in terms of the quantities at reception time $t_4$.
 After a long computation, we obtain

-where the first term is the gravitational redshift, the second term represents the tidal influence, the third term is the $c^{-2}$-order residual Doppler frequency shift, the fourth term is the $c^{-3}$-order residual Doppler frequency shift, and fifth term indicates the influences of the onboard time delay $\Delta t = t_3- t_2$ .
+where the first term is the gravitational redshift, the second term represents the tidal influence, the third term is the $c^{-2}$-order residual Doppler frequency shift, the fourth term is the $c^{-3}$-order residual Doppler frequency shift, and fifth term indicates the influences of the onboard time delay $\Delta t = t_3- t_2$, which is the coordinate-time separation between the reception of the uplink and the emission of the downlink at the satellite.
 The $y^{\text{gr}}_{\text{dcs}}$ is given by